Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ## Working with Streamlit applications

-Snowflake CLI provides commands to work with Streamlit applications.
-In this step you will learn how to deploy Streamlit application using Snowflake CLI.
+Snowflake CLI also provides commands to work with Streamlit applications.
+In this step you will learn how to deploy a Streamlit application using Snowflake CLI.

 ### Initializing Streamlit project

-First you will initialize a Streamlit project.
-To do so run:
+Start by initializing a Streamlit project.
+To do so, run:

 ```bash
 snow streamlit init streamlit_app
 ```

 By running this command a new `streamlit_app` directory will be created.
-Similarly to Snowpark project this directory includes also `snowflake.yml` which defines the Streamlit app.
+Similar to a Snowpark project, this directory also includes also a **snowflake.yml** file which defines the Streamlit app.

-Now you should move to this new project directory by running:
+Navigate to this new project directory by running:

 ```bash
 cd streamlit_app/
 ```

-### Deploying Streamlit project
+### Deploying a Streamlit project

 The next step is to deploy the Streamlit application.
-However, before deploying you will need to create database where the Streamlit and related sources will live.
-To do so run
+Before deploying you will need to create database where the Streamlit and related sources will live.
+To do so run:

 ```bash
 snow sql -q "create database streamlit_example"
 ```

-Also, to deploy the Streamlit you will have to have a warehouse.
-If you already have a warehouse that you want to use then you should update Streamlit definition in `snowflake.yml` file to use the specified warehouse:
+You'll also need a warehouse to deploy the Streamlit application.
+If you already have a warehouse that you can use, then you should update the Streamlit definition in the **snowflake.yml** file to use the specified warehouse:
 ```yml
 definition_version: 1
 streamlit: